SIL-A/Bash-scripting-notes/README.md

 # Bash-scripting-notes
-This is a Markdown based notes for Bash scripting
+This is my Markdown based notes for Bash scripting